p16/ReactMatrix/README.md

 - `fixed`: if `true` the column will be rendered as a fixed column on the left of the matrix
 - `formatter`: function to which will be passed the value to render, whatever this will return will be rendered instead
 - `classes`: function to which is passed the entire row (object) and should return the cell CSS class(es)
-- `component`: react component to be rendered.
-It will receive the following props:
+- `component`: react component to be rendered, it will receive the following props:
     - `value`: whatever the value for the column is
     - `row`: the entire object representing the row that is being rendered
     - `field`: the same string given in the `columnDefinitions` for this column